 - How would you calculate the inter-atomic spacing of particles in this room?

-- You are shown a block of iron.
-You are asked to name the element, explain why it rusts and how to stop it rusting.
+- Explain why iron rusts and how to stop it rusting.

 - Why do you think Ancient History is important?